 The first thing you must do to restore intimacy is to enter a selfish period as a couple.
-That requires saying “no” to things that you previously said “yes.”
+That requires saying “no” to something that you previously said “yes.”

-Spend time together, selfishly and unapologetically.
-It is essential for you to recover your sense of “we-ness.”
+Spend time together, selfishly, and unapologetically.
+You need to recover your sense of “we-ness.”

 The Paradox of How to Rebuild Intimacy After an Affair

 Science-Based Couples Therapy has a lot to offer couples healing after an affair.
 Couples therapy can help structure Generative Conversations that address the question of “what happened to us?”
 This is the core of the epiphany phase of repair recovery.